 A. Ok.

-Q. Have you had an opportunity to review Mr. Marks comments in Exhibit No. ___(WAM-1T) on page 11?
+Q. Have you had an opportunity to review Mr. Marks’ comments in Exhibit No. ___(WAM-1T) on page 11?

 A. I have.

 Q. Mr. Marks testified at page 11 of Exhibit No. ___(WAM-1T) “[w]e know from over a year of experience that Speedishuttle is not really carrying unserved Chinese, Japanese, and Korean passengers in any meaningful numbers.
 First, had that happened, we would have seen an increase in the total number of shared ride passengers, or at least a slowing down of the downward trend.
 That did not happen.”
 Do you have any reactions to this testimony?